sorgerlab/indra/doc/getting_started.rst

 `PySB export module
 <http://docs.pysb.org/en/latest/modules/export/index.html>`_.

-Exporting Statements As an IndraNet Graph
+Exporting Statements as an IndraNet Graph
 `````````````````````````````````````````
 In this example we again assume that there already exists a variable called
 `stmts`, containing a list of statements.
 We will import the
-`IndraNetAssembler` that produces an IndraNet object, which is a multidigraph
+`IndraNetAssembler` that produces an IndraNet object, which is a networkx
-representations of the statements, each edge representing a statement and
+MultiDiGraph representations of the statements, each edge representing a
-each node being an agent.
+statement and each node being an agent.

 ..
 Also update code in tests/test_docs_code.py:test_getting_started